carnegierobotics/LibMultiSense/README.md

 Download and install CMake on Windows (http://www.cmake.org/download/), making sure CMake is included included in the system PATH.

-Clone LibMultiSense to the Windows machine using a Windows Mercurial client.
+Clone LibMultiSense to the Windows machine using a Windows Git client.
-TortiseHg works well for this application http://tortoisehg.bitbucket.org/

 Open a command prompt and execute the following commands: